After Myanmar coup, Biden’s Asian allies may balk at sanctions against military

 Phil Robertson, deputy Asia director at Human Rights Watch, said he hopes that public pressure could spur Tokyo into action.

-That would mean not only speaking out forcefully against the coup, but joining targeted actions against top-level military leaders, he said, “to really make sure that they feel the brunt of international condemnation.”
+That would mean not only speaking out forcefully against the coup, but joining targeted actions against top military leaders.
 He suggested asset freezes, travel bans, and pushing for a global arms embargo on the regime.

-Diplomatically, he argued, Tokyo has enough sway to make a difference.
+Diplomatically, Robertson argued, Tokyo has enough sway to make a difference.

 “There is a long relationship there that is absolutely critical,” he said.
 “If Japan in fact says to the Myanmar military: ‘Look guys, you are wrong.
 We are not going to support you,’ — that is something that will resonate.”